collective/collective.recipe.bluebream/README.rst

 Introduction
 ============

 ``collective.recipe.bluebream`` is a simple ``zc.buildout`` recipe you can use to bootstrap a `Bluebream`_ project.
-In fact, it is so simple that it contains no recipe functionality at all.
+In fact, it is so simple that it contains no recipe functionality at all[1].
 It simply requires the packages that Bluebream 1.0 requires (based on the sample project setup described here: http://bluebream.zope.org/doc/1.0/gettingstarted.html).
 It may do more in the future, though.

 Installation